Share this Recipe

 The sky is the limit here, but anything with a tortilla is a good bet.
 I do think a good salsa is almost a must, and I’m really partial to a fresh pico de gallo.
 You can put one together in a snap – stay tuned for a recipe in the next few days.
 Add a bit of dairy, some fresh tomatoes, avocado, radishes, cilantro, maybe a little bit of pickled jalapeño, and you’re set.

-Note: The nutritional information given is for an individual serving of chicken only, and is exclusive of any toppings or tortillas you use.
+Nutritional information given is for an individual serving of chicken only, and is exclusive of any toppings or tortillas you use.

 No ingredient pages have been written yet for any of the ingredients in this recipe.
 Like to see one?
 Let me know in the comments below or by email.